 Thank you for your interest in enrolling at Crestview Local Schools.
-We are proud to serve students in Richland and Ashland counties and look forward to getting to know your child and your family.
+We are proud to serve preschool through high school students in Richland and Ashland counties and look forward to getting to know your child and your family.

-To begin the enrollment process, please review the steps below.
+To begin the enrollment process for either K-12 or preschool, please review the steps below.
 If you are inquiring about Open Enrollment or Tuition-Based Enrollment, scroll down for more information.

 1. Schedule an Appointment